 |4+ Bedroom||$1850 – $4500||(4+ movers)|

-Remember, these figures are average estimates and will vary by the moving company and services that are specified with the price.
+Remember, these figures are average estimates and will vary by the direct relocation services and company that are specified with the price.
 But with so many movers in New Jersey to choose from, it’s time to ask another critical question.

 How Can I Get the Best Deal?

 Look at reviews.
-Call neighbors who have had a good moving experience.
+Call neighbors who have had a good moving experience and handled with care.
 But most importantly, keep in mind that a good deal doesn’t always mean the lowest price.